 University of Birmingham researchers from the UK National Quantum Technology Hub in Sensors and Timing have reported their achievement in Nature.
 It is the first in the world for a quantum gravity gradiometer outside of laboratory conditions.

-The quantum gravity gradiometer, which was developed under a contract for the Ministry of Defence and in the UKRI-funded Gravity Pioneer project, was used to find a tunnel buried outdoors in real-world conditions one meter below the ground surface.
-It wins an international race to take the technology outside.
+The quantum gravity gradiometer, created under a contract for the Ministry of Defence and under the Gravity Pioneer project financed by the UKRI, was used to discover a tunnel buried outdoors in real-world circumstances one meter below the earth’s surface.
+It triumphs in an international race to bring the technology outside.

 The sensor works by detecting variations in microgravity using the principles of quantum physics, which is based on manipulating nature at the sub-molecular level.